UPES Integrated LLB Admissions 2025

 Ranked #28 amongst Institutions in India by NIRF | Ranked #1 in India for Academic Reputation by QS Rankings | 16.6 LPA Highest CTC

-CLAT Syllabus 2026: The Consortium of National Law Universities (NLUs) will prescribe the CLAT 2026 syllabus on its official website: consortiumofnlus.ac.in.
-The syllabus of CLAT 2026 includes five sections which are English Language, Current Affairs including GK, Legal Reasoning, Logical Reasoning, and Quantitative Techniques.
+The Consortium of National Law Universities (NLUs) will prescribe the CLAT 2026 syllabus on its official website: consortiumofnlus.ac.in.
+The syllabus of CLAT 2026 contains five sections, which are English Language, Current Affairs including GK, Legal Reasoning, Logical Reasoning, and Quantitative Techniques.
 The CLAT 2026 syllabus is considered very reading intensive as it requires the candidates to read 25-30 passages of around 450 words each and answer questions based on them.
-The CLAT LLM syllabus covers different areas of law and tests the candidates’s legal knowledge.
+The CLAT LLM syllabus covers different areas of law and tests the candidates’ legal knowledge.
 Read on to get the complete CLAT 2026 syllabus, including important topics, CLAT preparation tips, books, and more.

-Understanding the CLAT exam syllabus is the starting point for devising any strategy for CLAT 2026.
+Understanding the CLAT 2026 exam syllabus is the starting point for devising any strategy for CLAT 2026.
 The consortium will conduct the Common Law Admission Test for admission into 5-year LLB programmes of participating NLUs.
 It will conduct the Common Law Admission Test PG for admission into LLM programmes.
-The consortium will notify the CLAT 2026 exam date which is likely to fall in December 2025.
+The consortium will conduct CLAT 2026 on December 7, 2025 from 2 pm to 4 pm.

 Sections | Weight | No. of questions |